TawfikYasser/JTMail/README.md

 ###### Finally

-I hope you enjoy with this simple library, I will improve it, This is the first version (v1.0) and I will develope more soon.
+I hope you enjoy with this simple library, I will improve it, This is the first version (v1.0) and I will develop more soon.

 Thanks.